scalableinternetservicesarchive/whispr/README.md

 - Press `Ctrl+C` to close a currently-running instance of the docker container.
 - Use `./run stop` to stop the docker container running in the background.
 - Use `./run tidy` to do a light clean of the docker container.
-- Use `./run clean` to do a full cleanup (caches of gem files will be removed).
+- Use `./run clean` to do a full cleanup (removes node_modules).
+- Use `./run armageddon` for an overly-throrough clean, including removing cached gems.

 ## Meet the Team